scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * Create the peering between the Ledger and Client Virtual Networks on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
 * Create the peering between the Auditor and Client Virtual Networks on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-peering).
 * Create the network security groups for Ledger and Auditor subnet on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/manage-network-security-group).
-* Add new Inbound rule to restrict the access to Ledger and Auditor.
+* Add new Inbound rule to restrict unwanted access to Ledger and Auditor.
+(By default, all subnets and ports are open between VNet after peering)
     * Add new Inbound rules to the Ledger Network Security Group to allow the Ledger Envoy LoadBalancer (50051, 50052) access from the Auditor and Client.
-      * Source = IP addresses
-      * Source IP addresses = Client/Auditor virtual network
-      * Source port range = *
-      * Destination = Any
-      * Service = Custom
-      * Destination port range = 50051,50052
-      * Priority number Allow < Priority number Deny
+        * You must set a higher priority than the Ledger inbound deny rule.
     * Add new Inbound rules to the Ledger Network Security Group to deny all access from the Auditor and Client.
-      * Source = IP addresses
-      * Source IP addresses = Client/Auditor virtual network
-      * Source port range = *
-      * Destination = IP addresses
-      * Destination IP addresses = Ledger virtual network
-      * Service = Custom
-      * Destination port range = 50051,50052
-      * Priority number Deny > Priority number Allow
+        * You must set a lower priority than the Ledger inbound allow rule.
     * Add new Inbound rules to the Auditor Network Security Group to allow the Auditor Envoy LoadBalancer (40051, 40052) access from the Ledger and Client.
-      * Repeat the same logic by changing ports number
+        * You must set a higher priority than the auditor inbound deny rule.
     * Add new Inbound rules to the Auditor Network Security Group to deny all access from the Ledger and Client.
-      * Repeat the same logic by changing ports number
+        * You must set a lower priority than the auditor inbound allow rule.

 Note: - We expect you have created the Client Virtual Networks for your application deployment.